Nagendra1997/libmesibo/tutorial.md

 We will be sending a message from `TestUser1` to `TestUser2`.

-To send messages,you can use message real-time API for which you will need destination user, message id which should be included in the structure defined by `tMessageParms` and the message itself.
+To send messages, you can use message real-time API for which you will need destination user, message-id which should be included in the the structure defined by `tMessageParms` and the message itself.

-Invoke the following function from your code to send a text message
 ```C++
 int send_text_message(IMesibo* m_api,const char* to,const char * message){